ta0kira/zeolite/README.md

 on data objects and their uses, while attempting to avoid some pitfalls of object-oriented programming and type parameterization.

+Zeolite prioritizes making code written with it simple to understand for readers who didn't write the original code.
+This is done by disallowing certain idioms that tend to lead to code decay over time.

+The design of the type system and the language itself is influenced by positive and negative experiences with Java, C++, Haskell, Python, and Go, and with collaborative development.

 ## Hello World

 It's the [any%](https://en.wiktionary.org/wiki/any%25) of programming.